VincentGsell/GS.Core/README.md

 # history

+- 20220711
+	- updates for fixes
+	- introduce gs.Languages, which is mainly R&D on parser and compilation.
+	- GS.Geomtry, GS.Pixel(32), GS.System and GS.Common domain have been massively update fellowing client need.

 - 20200626
 	- Introduce GS.Soft3d.Pipeline : More advanced 3d raster, try to have clean architecture, fellowing pipeline one.
 3dRasterDemo included.
 	- Several rename, add GS.System.* demos,